Tintern Philosophy Circle

 Meetings are currently being held via Zoom

-The next Zoom meeting will be on Tuesday 15 September at 7.30pm
+The next meeting will be on Tuesday 17th november at 7.30pm

 Monthly meetings, open to all, on a variety of philosophical issues.
 Anything goes.

 The Tintern Philosophy Circle meets in the Rose & Crown Pub, situated at the centre of Tintern on the A466 main road, at 7.30pm on the third Tuesday of every month, except August.

 Philosophy Circle meetings are open to anyone interested in philosophy, and no prior knowledge of the subject is needed.
 We hold to no creed other than belief in the value of tolerant, friendly discussion about things that matter.